mcontract27/angular-sample-project/code-tasks.md

 1. Make sure each customer row displays a link to modify the the customer row.
 Hint you will use an anchor tag with an routerLink attribute

 ## Step 3: modify the existing edit-customer component to display the other fields
+1. Add edit input fields for the remaining columns except for id
+1. Wire the save button to the the CustomerService
+1. Implement input validation to require all fields to have a value on form submission.

 ## See also
 You may want to read the following resources if you get stuck.